dixitsanskar/Weather_Api/README.md

 ---

 ## Project URL
-The live project can be accessed at: [a link](https://weather-api-omega-eight.vercel.app/)
+The live project can be accessed at: [project URL](https://weather-api-omega-eight.vercel.app/)

 ---